-In this activity you will use the design and pattern of a mandala to organise, group and move around the notes of the D minor scale, creating improvisations and compositions - inspired by A Dust in Time by Huang Ruo.
-Created by composer and Zigzag Ensemble workshop leader Ben Markland.
+In this activity you will compose new music using the design and pattern of a mandala to organise, group and move around the notes of the D minor scale.
+Resource created by Ben Markland.

 In this improvising and composing activity, you will take inspiration from A Dust in Time by composer Huang Ruo.